Using SQL Server Column Aliases

 table_T

-would work, but is not an option because it nearly doubles the execution time.
+This would work but is not optimal because it nearly doubles the execution time (the same functions are evaluated twice).
 So what does SQL Server offer in terms of query-writing tricks that let us get around this issue?

 There are 2 choices – neither is particularly elegant.